What Are The 5 Types Of Depression And How Can You Determine Which You Have?

 "Talky" episodes and racing thoughts

-Poor / impulsive decision-making ability
+Poor/impulsive decision-making ability

-Major depressive episode includes:
+The major depressive episode includes:

 - Hopelessness, emptiness or trigger-less crying fits